Kossel 220mm Hot Bed Spacers / Mounts

 After printing these, I also found these clips which work really well for mounting a 200mm glass bed to the heat plate: http://www.thingiverse.com/thing:1275136

 There were no instructions to install the heated bed.
-Using the Anycubic Trigorilla Ramps 1.4 compatible board, I connected a 12V 20A PSU to both the 11A and 5A power inputs, connected the bed to the HOTBED output, and connected the heat bed thermistor (NTC 3950 100K) to the T1 sensor input.
+Using the Anycubic Trigorilla Ramps 1.4 compatible board, I connected a 12V 20A PSU to both the 11A and 5A power inputs, connected the bed to the HOTBED output (don't do this: read the warning below), and connected the heat bed thermistor (NTC 3950 100K) to the T1 sensor input.
 In the Marlin firmware, I configured TEMP_SENSOR_BED as type 11 (QWG-104F-3950 thermistor).
 The lookup table was missing from my older version of Marlin, so I added this table from the current Marlin development trunk.

 WARNING: after running the heated bed successfully for quite a few weeks, the power MOSFET on my Trigorilla Ramps 1.4 board overheated (with a really nasty burning smell).
 On the Trigorilla board, it's an STB55NF06 MOSFET (B55NF06 GK162 V6 CHN 618) in DPAK surface mount packaging, and I guess it just doesn't have enough PCB copper area to dissipate the heat, resulting in thermal runaway.
 The plastic connector next to it also melted.
 Now I have to repair it, and I'm thinking of replacing with an external TO-220 packaged MOSFET with a decent heat sink.
 After this experience, I would not consider using the on-board MOSFET again...

 I'm now using an external MOSFET board (HA210N06) instead of connecting direct to the Ramps board.